On Thursday, January 22, the Buckley Institute is hosting a dinner seminar with Texas Supreme Court Justice James P. Sullivan.

 Dinner Seminar with Texas Supreme Court Justice James P. Sullivan

-On Thursday, January 22, Buckley Fellows are invited to a dinner seminar with Texas Supreme Court Justice James P. Sullivan.
+On Thursday, January 22, Buckley Fellows were invited to a dinner seminar with Texas Supreme Court Justice James P. Sullivan.

 Date & Time